 Held annually at the Dubai World Trade Centre, DIHAD provides a platform where assistance providers can interface with relevant actors from the corporate and governmental sectors with a view to creating meaningful synergies in support of those in need.

 DIHAD carries a new theme each year, thus giving the event a specific focus and direction.
-The 17th edition is scheduled on 15th to 17th March 2021 under the theme “Aid after Coronavirus, a focus on Africa”.
+The 17th edition is scheduled on 15th to 17th March 2021 under the theme “Aid and Coronavirus, a focus on Africa”.
 DIHAD is expected to attract over 6,000 visitors and participants from over 84 countries, with a high level of speakers and panelists bringing together views and initiatives from the continent concerned (Africa) and beyond.

 The previous edition (DIHAD 2019) was held under the theme “People on the Move; causes, consequences and the way forward”, wherein the Conference Programme reviewed the nature and anticipated impact of the Global Compacts as well as possible solutions to the many problems related to refugees and migrants.